Cutters lay out and cut fabric to make clothing and soft furnishings.

 Pay for cutters varies depending on experience and the type of work they do.

-- Cutters with two to five years of experience usually earn between $19 and $24 an hour.
+- Cutters with two to five years' experience usually earn up to $24 an hour.

 - Cutters with managerial responsibilities can earn up to $26 an hour.